RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.2_ml_prediction.md

 curl -X POST -d 'Body=massive flooding and thunderstorms taking place' $PREDICTION_URL | xmllint --format -
 ```

 Wait a minute.
-We sent the message 'massive flooding and thunderstorms taking place' and it returned 'No disaster'.
+We sent the message 'massive flooding and thunderstorms taking place' and it returned 'No disaster' instead!

-The NLP model should have predicted that this is legitimate.
+The NLP model should have predicted that this is a legitimate message.
 What happened?

 ## Summary

-You built the `NLP Prediction Service` and deployed it to OpenShift using OpenShift Serverless and our pre-built ML model.
+You built the NLP Prediction Service and deployed it using OpenShift Serverless with our pre-built ML model.
 However, the prediction service seems to be broken.
 We will debug and figure out what is going on in the next lab.

 [1]: https://www.redhat.com/en/technologies/cloud-computing/openshift-container-storage
 [2]: https://www.kaggle.com/vbmokin/nlp-with-disaster-tweets-cleaning-data